djangocon/2019.djangocon.eu/hugo_site/content/tickets.md

               ".ticketbutler-iframe"
             )</script></div>

 Don't see the above form?
 There may be a privacy extension for your browser blocking it.
-Link directly to the signup page is the following: [https://djangocon.ticketbutler.io/en/e/2019/](https://djangocon.ticketbutler.io/en/e/2019/).
+Alternative link for ticket purchase: [https://djangocon.ticketbutler.io/en/e/2019/](https://djangocon.ticketbutler.io/en/e/2019/).